TyAho/Live-Project-Experience/README.md

 # Job Management Story
 # Adding Preloader
 For my project on C# I was tasked with the creation of a preloader for each create and edit view, so that the user would know there was a response to their input.
-In making this preloader I had to create a controller and view for the preloader itself and than I followed this up by creating a serperate button in the common data folder in refernce to this preloader, so that the create and edit views could easily use the button.
+In making this preloader I had to create a controller and view for the preloader itself and than I followed this up by creating a serperate button in the common data folder in reference to this preloader, so that the create and edit views could easily use the button.
 Below is the code I made for this assignment.

 # Creating the preloader with Controller and View
     using System;